The New Zealand Film Commission is a crown entity working to grow the New Zealand film industry.

 Māori and Pasifika Stories

-Māori and Pasifika stories are unique to New Zealand and this strand is represented by staff in the key areas of Development and Production (Briar Grace-Smith), and Talent Development and Relationships (Whetu Fala).
+Māori and Pasifika stories are unique to New Zealand and this strand is represented by staff in the key areas of Development and Production and Talent Development and Relationships please feel free to contact Whetu Fala.
 We are committed to a strategy that will advance the making of great Māori and Pasifika films for global audiences.